nginx-boilerplate/nginx-boilerplate/README.md

  * Update the "user" directive in src/system.conf if needed
  * Create/migrate your vhosts to sites/
  * To disable a site change its config's file extention to anything other than .conf

+## If nothing works
+ * Check the contents of /var/log/nginx/default.error.log
+ * Create an issue on the project's github page